galicae/python-novice/episodes/05-libraries.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## A program must import a library module before using it.
+## A program must import a library module before using it

 - Use `import` to load a library module into a program's memory.
 - Then refer to things from the module as `module_name.thing_name`.